 What is Camp PAWS?

 Our camp program involves humane education lessons on many topics depending on the session and age group.
 Some past topics have been pet photography, animal communication, bird identification and wildlife conservation.
-Participants will also visit with adoptable animals each day, provide enrichment and training with shelter animals, enjoy presentations from local rescue organizations and for some sessions, take a half day field trip (please see session details for information regarding field trips).
+Participants will also visit with adoptable animals each day, provide enrichment and training with shelter animals and enjoy presentations from local rescue organizations.

 Camp hours are from 9am-4pm.
 Doors to camp open at 8:50am.
 To ensure our staff has time to prepare for the fun day of camp, those who arrive prior to that will kindly be asked to wait in the vestibule area.
 Late pickups more than 10 minutes after the camp end time may be charged a $25 late pickup fee.

 To allow campers to attend more than one week of Camp PAWS each summer, we offer a “session 1” and “session 2.”
 Each week of session one will contain similar activities and the same applies for the weeks of session 2.
 If your camper would like to attend more than one week of Camp PAWS, we ask that they attend one week of each session.
 Activities are modified and adapted for different age groups.

 When a session sells out, a link to the wait list will be available on the website.
 Open spots will be filled in the order they are received and you will be contacted if a spot opens up.
 We do have some last minute cancellations and will fill spots up to the first day of that particular session.
 The wait list for summer of 2021 can be found here: Camp PAWS Waitlist